-SYM SENS EXAM joining in to the child's play in whatever way the child seeks.
-Problems that may interfere with caregiver's capacity to support this area might be intrusiveness, withdrawal, overprotectiveness, or playing at level far above child's level of competence.
-19. Shows pleasure and excitement in playing with child in whatever way the child wishes to play.
+20114110101 SYM SENS EXAM that may interfere with caregiver's capacity to support this area might be intrusiveness, withdrawal, overprotectiveness, or playing at level far above child's level of competence.
+18. Shows pleasure and excitement in playing with child in whatever way the child wishes to play.
 Scoring: 0 = little pleasure and excitement shown by caregiver.
 1 = pleasure and excitement sustained by parent over the course of several (3 to 5) circles of communication.
 2 = pleasure and excitement sustained for many (6 or more) circles of communication.
-Note here if child is unable to sustain circles of communication if it affects caregiver's score: Child can sustain circles: Child cannot: 20.
+Note here if child is unable to sustain circles of communication if it affects caregiver's score: Child can sustain circles: Child cannot: 19.
 Expresses appropriate limits on baby.
 The caregiver may redirect child not to leave room, not to hit her, or not throw toy.
 If no need for limits arises during play, mark N/O and give 2 points.
-Total for Behavioral Organization, Problem-Solving, and Internalization REPRESENTATIONAL CAPACITY (Elaboration) 21.
+Total for Behavioral Organization, Problem-Solving, and Internalization REPRESENTATIONAL CAPACITY (Elaboration) 20.
 Encourages child to engage in symbolic play by modeling or combining materials in ways that encourage representational actions (i.e., mother holds spoon near baby doll's mouth and says, "Feed baby?").
 Parent appears comfortable in playing make believe.
-22. Elaborates on child's pretend play idea by building on child's ideas and adding some complexity to them. (e.g., Child puts doll in car and pushes it and caregiver says "Oh, is Daddy going to the store?).
-23. Allows child to express pretend play themes involving closeness or dependency (e.g., nurturing doll) without competing for child's attention to be the one nurtured.
-24. Sustains pretend play, showing interest, pleasure, and excitement about the child's pretend play idea by asking questions, laughing or smiling, and joining into the child's play with enthusiasm (e.g., Caregiver says "Oh, that's a good idea.
+21. Elaborates on child's pretend play idea by building on child's ideas and adding some complexity to them. (e.g., Child puts doll in car and pushes it and caregiver says "Oh, is Daddy going to the store?).
+22. Allows child to express pretend play themes involving closeness or dependency (e.g., nurturing doll) without competing for child's attention to be the one nurtured.
+23. Sustains pretend play, showing interest, pleasure, and excitement about the child's pretend play idea by asking questions, laughing or smiling, and joining into the child's play with enthusiasm (e.g., Caregiver says "Oh, that's a good idea.
 What happens now?
 That's so funny!).
-25. Allows child to express themes of assertiveness in pretend play (i.e., child pretends he's a policeman and puts caregiver in jail; child pretends to go to work and tells caregiver to stay home).
-Total for Representational Capacity (Elaboration) Total Caregiver Score ge: 25-35 Months Child's Name: ------------------------- ---------------
+24. Allows child to express themes of assertiveness in pretend play (i.e., child pretends he's a policeman and puts caregiver in jail; child pretends to go to work and tells caregiver to stay home).
+Total for Representational Capacity (Elaboration) REPRESENTATIONAL DIFFERENTIATION (Building Bridges Between Ideas and Emotional Thinking) 25.
+Elaborates on child's pretend play, creating opportunities to logically connect ideas in play.
+The caregiver accomplishes this by asking questions to give depth to the drama such as "how", "why", or "when".